soundbio/soundbioigem2019/research_docs/research_updates.md

 * I also looked into what the time delay differential equation modeling would look like.
 The mathematics involved were quite complex, but I have learned what distinguishes it from the typical PDE/ODE modeling --> I hope to learn more about this during today's meeting.

 ## 2019-07-28

+### Claris

+* I eliminated two of our previous bioreactor model options - the reinforcement model and the control feedback model - due to various reasons.
+* I also did extensive research into the four remaining possible bioreactor models -- a metabolic control analysis model, gradient modelling, tank-in series modelling, and gradient modelling
+* After doing this research, I analyzed each model, writing down pros and cons for each model.
+It seems seems that the best options would be a mca model or gradient modelling.